seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llvm-bcanalyzer.rst

 **Bitcode Version Number**

- The bitcode version (not LLVM version) of the file read by the analyzer.
+ The bitcode version (not LLVM37 version) of the file read by the analyzer.

 **File Size**